vmware-tanzu/community-edition/docs/site/content/docs/latest/prometheus-config.md

 ### Config files

-The various configuration files can be loaded from `/etc/config/`.
+The configuration files can be loaded from `/etc/config/`.
 For example, when loading `rule_files`:

 ```text